 Practical reasons to elope or have a small wedding

 Of course, there are also practical reasons for having a scaled-back wedding.
 Starting a year ago, the biggest biggest practical reason is everything that is going on in the world.
 Life currently holds a certain level of uncertainty.
 Because of this, many couples have decided to re-envision their wedding.
 We think that’s a beautiful thing!
 A simple exchange of vows at your local courthouse is still a joyous occasion 🙂 From there, the celebration can be marked with photos and video, and then perhaps a nice dinner with a champagne toast.
 And wait – don’t forget the cake! 😉

 An elopement doesn’t have to be limited to the courthouse.
 Do you like the idea of keeping it small and close, but still want your day to be unique?
 Consider an intimate exchange of vows in a hot air balloon, flying high with the Pacific Ocean in the background.
 Or on a sailing yacht cruising around San Diego Harbor with unparalleled views of the skyline.
 Or, get married in the very spot where the two of you became engaged.
 Then, celebrate your elopement afterwards with drinks where you had your first date.
 This will add extra sentimentality to your day.

 Another nostalgic option is tying the knot at your alma mater, on the campus where you met.
 We encourage you to think outside the box, and make the day your own!

 Eloping may be the right choice for you

-Chances are if a huge celebration with your family and friends has been a dream of yours, you may not have considered an elopement.
+Chances are if a huge celebration with your family and friends has been a dream of yours, you may not have considered an elopement or small wedding.
 But to quote a bride of ours from this past year: “I never knew a microwedding was exactly what I wanted until I had it!”
-Whichever your flavor of elopement or whatever the reason, creating a new way forward for your wedding day can be a lovely way to start the rest of your lives together in San Diego.
+Whichever your flavor of elopement or whatever your reason for having a small wedding, creating a new way forward for your wedding day can be a lovely way to start the rest of your lives together in San Diego.